 The intensive mode schedules most of the workshops and tutorials in the first week of a school holiday break.
-Depending on the module the final tutorial will be scheduled in the second week of the holiday or some weeks later, in cases where learners need to present to their peers as part of an assessment task for the module and require more time to prepare for this task.
+The final tutorial will be scheduled some weeks later, to allow time for learners to prepare for presentation tasks.

 Learners who select this option should note that it is still expected that learners prepare for each tutorial.
 In this case learners may spend six to eight hours in the afternoon and evening preparing for the next day's tutorial.